open-edge-insights/eii-core/common/libs/EIIMessageBus/README.md

         "socket_file": "socket-filename",

         // The below property is only supported by publishers, this specifies
-        // that the given publisher will be brokered through the EII ZeroMQ Broker "brokered": true
+        // that the given publisher will be brokered through the ZeroMQ Broker "brokered": true
     }
 }